-Blanche DuBois is a tragic figure.
+Blanche DuBois is an uber-tragic figure.
 She’s out of place both geographically and temporally (that is, she's stuck in the wrong time).
 Blanche is lost, confused, conflicted, lashing out in sexual ways, and living in her own fantasies.

 Blanche and Her Retreat From Reality

 Discussing Blanche's retreat from reality is interesting because it’s difficult to distinguish between when she has lost her grip on reality, when she’s simply imagining a better future for herself, and when she’s immersed in fiction and indulging in romantic fantasies.
 What start off as harmless flights of fancy soon escalate to a dangerous level.